susanfung/100doors/README.md

 The third time, every 3rd door (door #3, #6, #9, ...), etc, until you only visit the 100th door.

 Question: What state are the doors in after the last pass?
 Which are open, which are closed?
+Answer: As per the source, only doors that remain open are those whose numbers are perfect squares.
+The solution was used to verify the answer in the [final test](100doors_test.go#32).

 [Source http://rosettacode.org]